bioturing/hera-t/README.md

 # Credit
 Hera-T is developed and maintained in BioTuring INC. by:

 * Thang Tran thang.tq.139@gmail.com
 * Thao Truong thao@bioturing.com
 * Hy Vuong vuonghy2442@gmail.com
 * Tan Phan tan@bioturing.com
 * Son Pham sonpham@bioturing.com

 # Pre-print

 Thang Tran, Thao Truong, Hy Vuong, Son Pham, “Hera-T: an efficient and accurate approach for quantifying gene abundances from 10X-Chromium data with high rates of non-exonic reads”, biorXiv, 2019 doi: https://doi.org/10.1101/530501

-# Hera-T benchmark

-Below are the Spearman, Pearson, Log pearson scores of Hera-T and CellRanger using multiple data sets.
-For details benchmark, please refer to the pre-print of Hera-T.

 # How to get help

-A preferred way report any problems or ask questions about Hera-T is the issue tracker.
-Before posting an issue/question, consider to look through the FAQ and existing issues (opened and closed) - it is possible that your question has already been answered.
+A preferred way to report any problems or ask questions about Hera-T is the issue tracker.
+Before posting an issue/question, consider to look through the FAQs and existing issues (opened and closed) - it is possible that your question has already been answered.

 If you reporting a problem, please include the HeraT.log file and provide some details about your dataset (if possible).

 In case you prefer personal communication, please send an email to support@bioturing.com.

 # Change logs